4 Vital Steps to Asthma Emergency Plan

 – Common triggers include cigarette smoke, pollen, animal fur/dander, house dust mites, exercise and viral infections.

-- Asthma may also be triggered by substances (chemical or allergens) one is exposed to at work.
+– Asthma may also be triggered by substances (chemicals or allergens) one is exposed to at work.

 Who is affected?